microsoft/react-native-windows-samples/docs/parity-status.md

 | <ins>[react-native-device-info](https://www.github.com/react-native-community/react-native-device-info)</ins> | **Completed** |Nov 1, 2019 |
 | <ins>[react-native-video](https://www.github.com/react-native-community/react-native-video)</ins> | **Completed** |Feb 25, 2020 |
 | <ins>[react-native-linear-gradient](https://www.github.com/react-native-community/react-native-linear-gradient)</ins> | **Completed** |Sep 18, 2019 |

+In addition, we are working on adding Windows support to popular and highly requested community modules.
+You can keep track on the progress of both these efforts through the [Community Modules support project board](https://github.com/microsoft/react-native-windows/projects/23).

+If there is an unsupported community module that you don’t see in our roadmap, please [submit a support request](https://github.com/microsoft/react-native-windows/issues/new/choose) and let us know.